 For now, though, you can stick with Windows 10 and make those decisions later.

-Thank you so much for reading and subscribing!
-Please check out my other posts and benefits available here as a subscriber!
-You can keep up to date with my latest free posts on KevinTheTechGuy.ca, my free newsletter, via the RSS feed, and on my Social Media accounts.
-Just search for Kevin The Tech Guy!
+Thank you so much for reading and subscribing or purchasing access to this premium blog post!
+You can keep up to date with my latest free posts on KevinTheTechGuy.ca, on Patreon, on BlueSky, via the RSS feed, and on Mastodon.
 Your support makes my work possible.